-From an investor relations perspective we are working diligently on improving our engagement with the market and on enhancing shareholder value through more consistent returns.
-We look forward to welcoming as many of you as possible to our AGM in December where we will provide a further update on trading for the current year.
+From an investor relations perspective we continue to improve our engagement with the market.
+We look forward to welcoming as many of you as possible to our AGM in November where we will provide a further update on trading for the current year.